JurgenR/aioslsk/docs/source/MESSAGES.rst

 MinParentsInCache (Code 88)
 ---------------------------

 Amount of parents (received through :ref:`PotentialParents`) we should keep in cache.
-Message has not been seen yet being sent by the server
+Message has not been seen being sent by the server

 :Code: 88 (0x58)
 :Status: DEPRECATED, DEFUNCT